Nyrest/SkyrimPriority-Mod/README.md

 Tired of setting priority manually everytime after game startup?
 Many modern games will set their priority to `High` automatically like Assassin's Creed, Watch Dogs ..etc
-It ensured the game **always take most of CPU usage**
+It ensured the game **always take most of CPU usage, prevent suddenly lag caused by other processes**.
 Now Skyrim can do the same

+Kick other processes out.
+Skyrim is the only one who should have whole CPU.
-Be a wonder chicken Rude and Unreasonable 🐔
+Be a wonder chicken Rude and Unreasonable.

 ## Priorities
 |     Priority | Value |